phoeluga/ioBroker.synochat/README.md

 		***NOTE:***\
 		*The channel type must be specified from the perspective of the Synology chat.
 For example, selecting 'Incoming' in the configuration means that the messages will be sent to the Synology chat.*

+	* **Validate SSL certificate for non-text messages**

+		In case that for an incoming channel type a content other than a text, for example an image, is to be sent, this is specified from an HTTP source via a URL.
+If this content is provided with a self-signed certificate, the certificate check can be enabled or disabled with this setting.
+		For details on sending non-text content, see chapter [Synology chat configuration](#synology-chat-configuration)..

 	#### 2.2.3.
 Help:
    	* This tab usually redirects to the official GitHub page of this project, where detailed help and usage instructions are given.
 	* If there are any open questions, suggestions for changes, unwanted behavior or bugs, please create a [GitHub issue](https://github.com/phoeluga/ioBroker.synochat/issues/new/choose) to ensure the quality of this project.

 ## 3. Usage
+### 3.1 General
 * After the adapter is instantiated, a respective folder is created in the objects of the respective adapter instance for the Synology chat channel specified in the instance configuration.
 	![IobrokerObjectOverview](./docs/images/diIobrokerObjectOverview.png)